Threads

 - Use Summarize on a row or in the detail to get an AI recap with key decisions and action items.

-- Hover a comment and use the trash icon to delete it (your own comments, or any comment if you're a superuser).
+- Hover a comment and use the trash icon to delete your own comment.

 Pro tips